 The proportion of the profits or losses after taxation applicable to outside shareholders of subsidiary companies is included under the heading "Non - controlling interest "in the Consolidated Income Statement.
-Losses applicable to the non-controlling interests in a subsidiary is allocated to the non-controlling interest even if doing so causes the noncontrolling interests to have a deficit balance.
+Losses applicable to the non-controlling interests in a subsidiary is allocated to the non-controlling interests to have a deficit balance.